It's Me or the Dog: Beginnings

-British born Victoria Stilwell was an actor who had built her sideline interest in dog training into a full-time business when she saw the first episode of Supernanny and realised that what she was doing with dogs was similar to what Jo Frost was doing with children.
-She contacted the producers of Super Nanny, British reality-show producers Ricochet Television, who responded immediately, and production began on It's Me or the Dog.
+British-born Victoria Stilwell was an actor who had built her sideline interest in dog training into a full-time business when she saw the first episode of Supernanny and realised that what she was doing with dogs was similar to what Jo Frost was doing with children.
+She contacted the producers of Super Nanny, British reality show producers Ricochet Television, who responded immediately, and production began on It's Me or the Dog.
 Stilwell said her motivation was to "highlight positive training because there are so many dominance trainers out there messing it all up".
 Stilwell acknowledges that training a dog on television is not the same as training without the cameras and crew.

 Format

-A similar concept to Supernanny-(albeit dealing with dogs instead of children), most episodes begin with a brief interview with the dog owners on when they first met their dog(s) and how their ordeals began.
+A similar concept to Supernanny (albeit dealing with dogs instead of children), most episodes begin with a brief interview with the dog owners on when they first met their dog(s) and how their ordeals began.
 Victoria observes the dog(s) and owners in their home and in a range of situations, including seeing firsthand how it disrupts relationships with other people.
-Once there's sufficient evidence of the bad behavior, she then spends two or more days teaching the owners how to create a better atmosphere for both dog and owner, and how to train specific behaviors.
+Once there is sufficient evidence of the bad behavior, she then spends two or more days teaching the owners how to create a better atmosphere for both dog and owner, and how to train specific behaviors.
 On occasion owners are taken to shelters or training centers to provide them with additional information.
 Victoria then leaves them to implement her training regimen on their own.
-After some time (usually several weeks), Victoria returns to evaluate how the dog and owner are progressing, and, when necessary, dispenses more training advice.
+After some time (usually several weeks), Victoria returns to evaluate how the dog and owner are progressing and, when necessary, dispenses more training advice.

 This format mirrors the format of Super Nanny.

 US Season 3, filmed in New York, took a looser documentary format.
-Stilwell sometimes implements a technique as soon as she sees a behavior rather than waiting until after the Confrontation.
+Stilwell sometimes implements a technique as soon as she sees a behavior rather than waiting until after the confrontation.